By: Aqueilla C. Terry

 One million and eighty- four dollars as a BUDGET!
 For their first home!!!!!
 It literally blew my mind because they were an average newly married couple living with relatives and here they were with such a huge savings for their first home.
 This had to be the most amazing thing I had heard that day because it’s rare that you hear something like that from people who are non- celebrities with those kinds of numbers.
 I mean we do hear about some but it’s rare to see a couple or a single person save over a million dollars while staying with their parents.
 I say that because as a black person it is almost a slim to none chance that we will hear something like that.

 Why?
 Because one, we are never really taught to save money in the first place or we simply never get the opportunity to begin with especially when we live with our parents.
+So I decided to learn these tips for business processing.
 I mean honestly think about it; when white young adults live with their parents they get a chance to save, build their credit even travel the world in most cases.
 The reason being, their parents have paid all of the bills, put money aside for their children’s future, and t have taught their children them how to save and invest their money wisely.

 Now if you are a black young adult living in your parent’s house for the most part there may not be any savings for your future because bills are still being paid and all of the money that could’ve been set aside for you has been depleted.
 When you take into account the fact that the average black household in America has only about 6% of the wealth that white families have, it is easy to understand the difference between white and black families.